seanhess/seanhess.github.com/_posts/2015-08-18-practical-haskell-using-monads.md

     getLine :: IO String

 It doesn't return a `String`, it returns an action, right?
-But what does that `String` mean, then? *It means that when the action is performed, it will yield a `String`*.
+Then what does that `String` mean?
+It means that *when the action is performed, it will yield a `String`*.
 Let's call that the *result* of the action.

 You can use result from an action with the `<-` operator.